 “We needed to consolidate,” explains Mike Davis, Shimano’s Senior Manager of IT.
 “We had five companies in North America: two on the same [phone] system, all the others on independent systems.
 We also wanted scalability, and we needed features that helped us internally: extension dialing to reduce interoffice calls, internal videoconferencing and messaging, federated email servers, and the ability to bring all of those systems together.”

 For flexibility, functionality and ease of administration, the company sought a cloud-based communications solution.
-And to customize that solution, Shimano American selected Insight, a global provider of information technology (IT) hardware, software and service solutions to business and public sector organizations.
+And to customise that solution, Shimano American selected Insight, a global provider of information technology (IT) hardware, software and service solutions to business and public sector organisations.

 Rolling in the Cloud

 “Shimano has a dynamic American office,” notes Insight Cloud Specialist Matt Schnurr.
 “They wanted a system that could grow with them.”

 For Shimano, growth also meant shedding management headaches.
 “Shimano spent too much time managing their outdated phone equipment,” Schnurr says.
 “They wanted a state-of-the-art system, with minimum hardware and technical support included.
 And they asked us to recommend an approach.”